Year 2

 Foundation Subjects

-PSHE - Our jigsaw topic this half term is 'Dreams and Goals'.
+PSHE - Our jigsaw topic this half term is 'Being me in my world'

 English

-- capital letters at the start of sentences and for proper nouns
+- using capital letters at the start of sentences and for proper nouns

 - full stops (or exclamation or question marks) at the end of sentences

-- Sentences to contain a verb and a subject
+- ensuring our sentences contain a verb and a subject

 - Use of adjectives and powerful verbs